QingyangHenryZhao/440_project/README.md

 -Overview:
   This repo contains three folders: Data, Code, and Results.
-We plan to use this repo to collaborate and analyze a dataset contains serum metabolomics profiling data of 99 metabolites from 170 patients with COVID-19 of different severity
+We plan to use this repo to collaborate and analyze a dataset that contains serum metabolomics profiling data of 99 metabolites from 170 patients with COVID-19 of different severity
   (mentioned again below, with link to the dataset).
 We hope to include pathway information and correlation study to identify key changes in different pathways that could potentially lead to Covid progression.
 We plan to process the data set for further statistical analysis using MetaboAnalyst or python packages.
 Besides pathway identification, we also want to perform